What is DevOps?

 If you answered yes to all 3 examples, a DevOps transformation could definitely improve your IT service delivery.

 This DevOps plan is concise and only has five steps that will take you from A to C — not A to Z.

 Each of the five steps builds upon the next and there’s no time limit involved because it could take weeks, or months, for the transformation to happen.
 The reason there isn’t a time limit is that each “pre-existing culture” will adapt differently.

 In my experience, it takes at least 90 days for the first sign of the shift to show up.
 Time is wasting, so let’s get started…

 Step #1 – Start with a Culture Shift

-Over the decades IT cultures have not changed much and many are still following the same practices that were put into place in the 80s – 90s.
+Over the decades IT cultures have not changed much and many are still following the same practices that were put in place in the 80s – 90s.

 These cultures are normally referred to as “Legacy IT” and though they were very effective years ago, today they lack the agility and flexibility to adapt to fast pace business changes driven by a global economy.